 Scottsdale has standing to enforce Court's order to vacating the departure routes and remanding it to FAA to start over.
 And Scottsdale has standing to enforce FAA's Step Two commitment in the Agreement because when FAA made the Final Decision on January 10, 2020, without taking any action to re-implement or re-issue the east flow departure procedures or offering a reasoned explanation for that decision, Scottsdale received nothing of value in exchange for its exercise of forbearance in its justifiable reliance.
-Scottsdale.Br., p.13; AR02:2, 8-9.
-When

-FAA issued the January 2020 Decision, Scottsdale's forbearance of its loss of economic and real property interests manifested as injuries-in-fact rather than as an exchange of anything of value, including a rationale showing that FAA has taken a "hard look" at the facts before it in making the January 2020 Decision.
-Therefore, Scottsdale has sufficiently demonstrated in foregoing that its injuries-in-fact are fairly traceable to FAA's January 10, 2020, Decision to terminate Step Two.
+Scottsdale.Br., p.13; A015, 020-021.
+When FAA issued the Final Order on January 10, 2020, Scottsdale's forbearance of its loss of economic and real property interests manifested as injuries-in-fact rather than as an exchange of something that had value, including FAA's rationale showing that it had taken a "hard look" at the facts before it issued the Final Order.
+Therefore, Scottsdale has sufficiently demonstrated that its injuries-in-fact are fairly traceable to FAA's January 2020 Final Order to terminate Step Two.
 D&F Afonso Realty Tr.
 216 F.3d 1191, 1194.